rafaelquintanilha/quantbrasil-api/README.md

 ## Running update_db.py script

 It is necessary to set two different .env variables in order to run the update_db.py script:
-- one with the chromedriver path;
+- one with the chromedriver path: DRIVER_EXECUTABLE_PATH;
-- and another with the downloads directory path.
+- and another with the downloads directory path: DOWNLOADS_DIR_PATH.